 The contract is usually for a 12-month period and is renewable by mutual consent.
 Every agreement has an escape clause where either party, at any time, may give a 60-day notice of intent to cancel the contract.
 In case of emergencies, shorter notices are negotiated on an individual basis.

-University of Texas Health Services
+Contact the Director of UT Health Services